antarctica/ops-data-store/README.md

 This project is a mature alpha.
 The aim is to provide a robust, useful, live service within the next few field seasons.

-The aim for this season is to provide an initial minimal implementation which meets core user needs.
-This will likely change in form and function based on feedback from end-users and our experience of operating the platform.
+The aim for the 2023-2024 season was to provide an initial minimal implementation to meets core user needs.

+Usage and feedback of this minimal implementation is helping guide which improvements and new features are needed for the 2024-2025 season.

 ### Limitations